 I got woefully lost tracing my family’s Jewish roots and fell into a familiar trap.
-Like many family history researchers on the Internet, I wanted to believe that I was related to the great Moses Levy, a New York merchant who commissioned portraits for most family members.
-My fifth grandmother was a Levy, Eva Levy. […]
+Like many family history researchers trolling the Internet, I wanted to believe I was related to the great Moses Levy, a New York merchant who commissioned museum-quality portraits for most of his family members.
+My fifth grandmother was a Levy, […]

 Little to Nothing Remains of Philip Benjamin’s Time in Charleston

-Nothing is worse than the crushing blow of dashed expectations, especially when it comes to genealogy research.
+Nothing is worse than the crushing blow of dashed expectations, especially regarding genealogy research.
 I had high hopes that a recent visit to Charleston, S.C., would turn up something — a gravestone, a house, a place of business, anything — related to my fourth great-grandfather, Philip Benjamin (1779-1852).
-My spirits rose when […]
+My spirits rose when a Google Maps […]